-Officer Cooke was the first Utah police officer to be murdered in the line of duty.
+Officer Cooke was the first Salt Lake City police officer to be murdered in the line of duty.

 On the afternoon of October 13, the 55-year-old victim was on duty and alone at the city jail.
 Two men came to the jail and demanded the release of an inmate.
 When Officer Cooke refused, one of the men shot him in the thigh.
 Officer Cooke died five days later.